geotrellis/geotrellis-landsat-emr-demo/README.md

 This is going to upload the following files for the following reasons:
  - `bootstrap-geowave.sh`: Bootstrap script that installs Accumulo and GeoWave on EMR
  - `geowave-install-lib.sh`: Dependency of the above bootstrap script
+ - `bootstrap-demo.sh`: Script that will start GeoTrellis tile server in the background
  - `wait-for-accumulo.sh`: Script that will wait for Accumulo initialization to complete
- - `tile-server.sh`: Script that will start GeoTrellis tile server in the background
  - `ingest-assembly-0.1.0.jar`: Fat jar containing ingest program classes and their dependencies
  - `server-assembly-0.1.0.jar`: Fat jar containing tile server classes and their dependencies

-As a side benefit this will re-build the assemblies if they are out of date or unavailble.
+As a side benefit this will re-build the assemblies if they are out of date or unavailable.

 ### Create Cluster